 Security Before and On Your Trip

 Security has been a problem for tourists in Egypt, however, there is a strong, visible police presence.
 You’ll also see special “tourist police”, hired to protect tourists.
 Bag checks and scans at tourist sites and hotels are also there to keep you safe, although these can be a bit haphazard.

 Note: Egypt is still a volatile country, with some areas not safe to visit.
 Other areas are safe and almost 320,000 British tourists visited the country in 2017, mostly without any problems.

 Check the latest travel advice for Egypt here and take out comprehensive travel and medical insurance before you travel.
 I always use World Nomads because their rates are competitive, you can extend cover if you decide to travel for longer and it’s easy to make claims online.

 It’s not difficult to learn a few basic words of Arabic as a courtesy and to summon help.
 While Google Translate will get you by most of the time, I always feel safer when I have a few local words imprinted in my brain for emergencies.

 Make a contacts list!
 What would you do if your phone gets lost or is stolen?
 Save a contacts list online and take a paper copy.
-Check the contact details for the British Embassy, adding their number to your contacts list.
-Hopefully, you’ll never to need it, but it’s good to be prepared.
+Check the contact details for your Embassy, adding their number to your contacts list.
+Hopefully, you’ll never need it, but it’s good to be prepared.